 Parents typically share joint legal custody, unless one of the following is true:

 "Physical custody" refers to where a child will live after a divorce or separation.
 Physical custody is quite different from legal custody.
 The parent with physical custody has the right to have the child physically present in the home.
 If a child lives exclusively or primarily with one parent, that parent is usually referred to as the "custodial" or "residential" parent.
-The other parent is considered the "non-custodial" or "non-residential" parent and typically has visitation rights.
+The other parent is considered the "noncustodial" or "nonresidential" parent and typically has visitation rights.

-When deciding how custody should be divided and whether parents will have visitation rights, courts will first need to determine the child's best interests.
-For example, if a parent has a history of domestic violence or abuse, courts may order that any and all visits with the child be supervised by an approved third party.
-In some extreme cases, courts may find that it's in the child's best interest not to visit the abusive parent at all.
+When deciding how to divide custody and whether parents will have visitation rights, courts will first need to determine the child's best interests.
+For example, if a parent has a history of domestic violence or abuse, courts may order supervised visits between the child and the non-custodial parent.

 "Sole physical custody" means that a child resides with one parent, subject to the court's authority to order visitation time with the other parent.
+(Cal.
+Fam.
+Code § 3007.)

 Under California law, the court begins the custody evaluation by presuming that both parents are equally entitled to custody of the child—meaning, the judge doesn't begin the evaluation with a bias towards one parent or the other.
 (Cal.
 Fam.
 Code § 3010 (a).)